{{org_field_logo}}

 All staff must:

-In the event of aggression, violence, missing persons, or unauthorised persons on the premises, staff must:
+In the event of aggression, violence, threats, harassment, unauthorised persons, suspected criminal activity, missing persons, absconding, or a lone-working safety concern, staff must:

 11. Safeguarding Emergencies